karare1/quiz-game/README.md

 - Further testing has been done with Chrome DevTools, making sure that responsiveness works correctly on all devices.
   After the deployment, I tested the website link focusing on the game and result page to check if all important featues worke as expected.
 No issues were detected.

-  I also checked the form on the registration page to ensure that the validation is working properly and that no issues were detected.

 - The website was assessed in various browsers: Mozilla Firefox, Google Chrome and Microsoft Edge.
   Live link was tested on Huawei P30, Samsung A50 to test smaller screen sizes, on a small display laptop - HP ProBook 430 and also on a larger display laptop - Dell Latitute 5580.
-  Each of the pages functioned well, but there is still room for improvement in terms of responsiveness and positioning of the elements on the website.
+  Each of the pages functioned well.

 ### Unfixed Bugs
 None I am aware of.